identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 This document extends the collection of error codes defined by [RFC6750] and by [RFC9470] with one new error code, `insufficient_authorization`, which can be used by resource servers to signal to clients that the access token  presented with the request does not meet the authorization requirements of the resource server.
 This document also introduces authorization step-up challenges and associated payload definitions.
 The resource server can use these payloads to explicitly communicate to the client its authorization requirements.

 The client can then use this information to reach back to the authorization server with a new authorization request that specifies the additional authorization details required for issuing tokens useable at the resource.
 This document does not describe any new methods to perform this additional authorization request but will rely on OAuth 2.0 Rich Authorization Request [RFC9396], OAuth 2.0 Pushed Authorization Request [RFC9126], or OAuth 2.0 JWT-Secured Authorization Request [RFC9101] for this purpose.
-These extensions will make it possible to implement interoperable step up authorization flows with minimal work from resource servers, clients, and authorization servers.
+These extensions will make it possible to implement interoperable step-up authorization flows with minimal work from resource servers, clients, and authorization servers.

 # Conventions and Definitions